vinigonz1993/vinigonz1993/README.md

 ---

 ### 👨‍💻 About Me
-I'm a **Software Engineer** with experience in building scalable backend systems and modern web applications.
+I'm a **Software Engineer** experienced in building scalable backend systems and modern web applications.
 I specialize in **Django REST Framework**, **React**, and **TypeScript**, and have a strong background in infrastructure automation with **Terraform** and **Ansible**.

 - 🔭 Currently building fintech and data-driven systems